complexrehabsystems/ShoppingCart_Interview/README.md

 using the free community version of Visual Studio available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)

-The goal is to implement the ShoppingCart class using an in-memory collection of Products (e.g. `IEnumerable<Product>`) such that **all of the provided unit tests pass**.
+The goal is to implement the ShoppingCart class using an in-memory collection of Products (e.g. `List<Product>`) such that **all of the provided unit tests pass**.
 There is no need to implement a DB schema, command line interface, graphical interface etc.